-On the second day, I planned to visit to Langza – Komic & Hikkim. if you want you can also visit Key Monastery, Kibber village & Chicham Bridge too.
+On second day you can plan your visit for Langza – Komic & Hikkim. if you want you can also vistit Key Monastery, Kibber village & Chicham Bridge too.

 Langza Village is also famous for its golden-colored Buddha statue, which rests on a small hill overlooking the entire village and the surrounding valley.
 The most prominent image of Langza, or maybe Spiti Valley, on the internet, is of the Langza Buddha statue.
 The statue is accessible through a short descent from the parking area.
 The people think that the Buddha idol protects them from evil spirits, thus they adore the statue.

 This location is rich in fossils of marine animals and plants discovered here millions of years ago, which is why many geologists and anthropologists visit the town each year to do research and learn more about the fossils.
 The Spiti Valley is thought to have sunk millions of years ago in the Tethys Sea.
 You can spend a day wandering around the village looking for fossils.
 However, you will require the assistance of a local.
 To our eyes, it will appear to be just another rock, and you will be unable to recognize the difference.
 A few of the villagers also sell these fossils. from Langza you should visit Komic first, then visit Hikkim & then descend towards Kaza.